 If the answer is yes, you have two choices

-A. Plan to visit one of the free NYE areas and take your own picnic
+Plan to visit one of the free NYE areas and take a picnic

 Hand over $$$ for a ticket to one of the catered outdoor areas.

 This will get you a prime position and a little more standing room per person.
-Among the best of these are the Opera Bar Party, the Taronga Zoo NYE packages ($165-$500) or the offerings in the Royal Botanic Gardens.
-Be aware most of these go on sale in October sell out quite quickly.
+Among the best of these are the Opera House events, the packages offered by the Royal Botanic Gardens Trust and the Taronga Zoo NYE packages.
+Be aware most of these go on sale in September/October, and the less expensive tickets sell out quite quickly.
+The best budget option here is Barangaroo which comes in under $50 a ticket, without catering and offers a western view of the Harbour Bridge.

-Do you want to watch the Sydney fireworks from the on harbour?
+Do you want to watch the Sydney fireworks from a boat on the harbour?